aiben-ch/LMM-Evaluation-Survey/README.md

 This repository complements the paper *Large Multimodal Models Evaluation: A Survey* and organizes benchmarks and resources across understanding (general and specialized), generation, and community platforms.
 It serves as a hub for researchers to find key datasets, papers, and code.

+**We will continuously maintain and update this repo to ensure long-term value for the community.**

 ![Overview](overview.png)